What would you rate your climbing out of 10? If it's not 9 or above read on for our top tips to improve.

-We’ve got 7 simple tips that can help you master climbing on your bike.
+We’ve got 7 simple tips that can really help you master climbing on your bike, making it more enjoyable no matter the gradient.

 Climb for yourself not for others.